Nearata/flarum-ext-directory-listing/README.md

 ## Info

-- The extension will create a new folder in "public/assets" with name "nearataDirectoryListing-$suffix".
+- The extension will create a new folder in `public/assets` with name `nearataDirectoryListing`.
-- The suffix can be changed in the admin panel.
+- You can add a suffix in admin panel

 ## Install